Three Dimensional Imaging using Coherent X-Rays at Grazing Incidence Geometry: Simulation Result

 \section{Simulation Result}

 We chose a sample made up of random solid shapes made of gold, sitting on a Silicon substrate in a certrain area, shown in Fig.~\ref{fig:samplesetup}.
 Fig.~\ref{fig:o3d} represents the 3D angle-view of the sample.
-The X-ray energy was chosen as $8.04keV$, with a wavelength of $1.54\AA$.
+For simplicity, we set the electron density of Si to be $1$ in the code, and $6.5$ for gold for the reconstruction purpose.
+However, for the DWBA calculation, the actual electron density and refractive index of Silicon is used to calculate the reflection and transmission coefficients in Eq.~\eqref{eqn:fresnel} and ~\eqref{eqn:wavevector}.
+The X-ray energy was chosen as $8.04keV$, with a wavelength of $1.54\ANG$.

 For the simulation, we have assumed that the sample is small enough to always remain inside the footprint of the beam and that the photon flux is uniform across the beam.
+The reconstruction result assuming Gaussian beam is included in the Supplementary materials.
 The diffuse scattering from the Si surface was taken to be negligible.
 And there is a beamstop (not shown in the figure) on the detector center, to block the specular scattering from Si surface.
-The beamstop size in reciprocal space is $\Delta q_x=\Delta q_y\approx 2\cdot 10^{-4}\AA^{-1},\Delta q_z\approx10^{-3}\AA^{-1}$ (1 pixel size in the $q_x,q_y,q_z$ directions).
+The beamstop size in reciprocal space is $\Delta q_x=\Delta q_y\approx 2\cdot 10^{-4}\ANG^{-1},\Delta q_z\approx10^{-3}\ANG^{-1}$ (1 pixel size in the $q_x,q_y,q_z$ directions).
 The error contributed from the beamstop is very small and neglected here.
 The contribution of error from the beamstop is well discussed in Ref.~\cite{miao2005quantitative}.

-Incident angles were taken to be from $0.03^{\circ}$ to $0.65^{\circ}$ with a step of $0.02^{\circ}$.
+Incident angles were taken to be from $0.01^{\circ}$ to $0.63^{\circ}$ with a step of $0.02^{\circ}$.
 The Si critical angle is $0.223^{\circ}$.
-For each incident angle, the sample is rotated azimuthally in 500 steps from $0^{\circ}$ to $180^{\circ}$.
-After getting 32*500 diffraction patterns, we interpolate them to a 3D diffraction pattern in reciprocal space.
+For each incident angle, the sample is rotated azimuthally in 180 steps from $0^{\circ}$ to $180^{\circ}$.
+After getting 32*180 diffraction patterns, we interpolate them to a 3D diffraction pattern in reciprocal space.
+Here we used 180 rotations per incident angle to guarantee the quality of interpolation in the reciprocal space.
+Less rotations may result in bad quality of image reconstruction.